dpasse/eeyore/README.md

-# Eeyore
+# Eeyore - NLP
-> a text extraction / generation library
+> aimed to be a gloomy, depressive, no frills/straight to the point text generation / extraction library.

 <hr>
 <br />